 How to Perform Data Factory Reset

 - Now press and hold the Volume UP + Home + Power keys simultaneously until the screen turns up.
-If your device does not have the home (center) button, you can try Volume Up + Power key combo instead.
+On the newer Samsung Galaxy flagships (like Galaxy S9/S9/Note 7) with no Home or center button, you need to hold the Volume Up + Bixby + Power keys.
+If you own and Samsung Tablet device that does not have the home (center) button, you can try Volume Up + Power key combo instead.

 - As soon as the screen shows the Samsung logo with your device name (and model number), release the Power button but keep the Volume Up and Home keys pressed until you see the recovery screen: